GSMA Global Mobile Awards 2014 – the winners with videos and case studies

 Winners announced: February each year, at GSMA’s Mobile World Congress.

-Categories in 2013: The Connected Life Awards; Best Mobile Services; Social and Economic Development; Apps of the Year; Best Mobile Handsets and Devices; Best Technology; Government Mobile Excellence Awards; Outstanding Achievement Awards.
+Categories in 2014: The Connected Life Awards; Best Mobile Services; Social and Economic Development; Apps of the Year; Best Mobile Handsets and Devices; Best Technology.
+No winners were announced for Government Mobile Excellence Awards or Outstanding Achievement Award in 2014.

-Most winners are given a short write up and a comment from the judges, which is very useful.
-Disappointingly there are no video case studies (at the time of writing), so mobiThinking is collecting these from the winners.
+Most winners are given a short write up and a comment from the judges, which is useful.
+Disappointingly there are no video case studies (at the time of writing), so mobiThinking has collected these from the winners.